Landau-Ginzburg Mirror Symmetry Conjecture: Introduction

-Theorem \ref{main-theorem} follows from a powerful reconstruction theorem for both the LG A- and B-models, which is the main achievement in this article.
-By the classification of invertible polynomials in terms of atomic type as in Theorem \ref{atomic_thm}, the special cases left out in Theorem \ref{main-theorem} are only the invertible polynomials containing a special chain summand\footnote{Conjecture \ref{LG_conjecture} is true for the $A_1$-singularity $W=x^2$ although it also contains a weight $1/2$ variable.} $W=x_1^{a_1}x_2+x_2^{a_2}x_3+\dots+x_{N-1}^{a_{N-1}}x_N+x_N^{a_N}$ with $a_N=2$.
+Finally, we remark that the special cases left out in Theorem \ref{main-theorem} are only the invertible polynomials containing a special chain summand\footnote{Conjecture \ref{LG_conjecture} is true for the $A_1$-singularity $W=x^2$ although it also contains a weight $1/2$ variable.} $W=x_1^{a_1}x_2+x_2^{a_2}x_3+\dots+x_{N-1}^{a_{N-1}}x_N+x_N^{a_N}$ with $a_N=2$.
 Our reconstruction result in fact shows that Conjecture \ref{LG_conjecture} holds once the Frobenius algebras and some genus zero 4-point invariants are identified.
 Two such examples are the exceptional unimodular singularities $W=Z_{13}, W_{13}$, for which Conjecture \ref{LG_conjecture} was proved in \cite{LLSS}.
-The identification of the Frobenius algebras of the other special cases requires the computation of some unknown FJRW invariants.
-This problem will be explored in future works.\\
+The identification of the Frobenius algebras of the other special cases requires the computation of some unknown FJRW invariants. \\

 {\bf Outline.} In Section \ref{review-AB}, we review the $A$-model FJRW-theory and $B$-model Saito-Givental theory as well as the mirror construction.
 In Section \ref{section-main-result}, we outline the proof of the main theorem via several reconstruction results.
-In Section \ref{reconstruction-1}, we develop technical preparations for our reconstruction theorem and prove the conjecture for Fermat polynomials as a warm-up towards the general cases.
-In section \ref{computation} and \ref{chap:reconstruction}, we prove Theorem \ref{main-theorem} fully via explicit calculations on both sides and the reconstruction method.\\
+In Section \ref{section-b-model}, we find a good basis using Krawitz's mirror map and explore combinatorial properties of non-vanishing invariants.
+In Section \ref{reconstruction-1}, we develop technical preparations for our reconstruction theorem, including WDVV equations, Splitting principle, and atomic reconstruction of Fermat type.
+We also prove the conjecture for Fermat polynomials as a warm-up towards the general cases.
+In Section \ref{computation}, we prove the atomic formulas via explicit calculations on both sides.
+In Section \ref{chap:reconstruction}, we complete a proof of Theorem \ref{main-theorem} via atomic reconstructions of chain type and loop type.\\